Creating and Running a Laravel Project in ServBay

 .env

-file (if not already configured):dotenvCACHE_STORE=redis REDIS_HOST=127.0.0.1 REDIS_PASSWORD=null # ServBay Redis defaults to no password REDIS_PORT=6379 # ServBay's default Redis port
+file (if not already configured):dotenvCACHE_STORE=redis REDIS_HOST=127.0.0.1 REDIS_PASSWORD=null # ServBay default Redis has no password REDIS_PORT=6379 # ServBay default Redis port

 1